Mercy-Cheruiyot/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

-- Add a new toy when the toy form is submitted
+- Add a new toy when the toy form is submitted error 500
+NameError (uninitialized constant ToysController::Toys):

+app/controllers/toys_controller.rb:10:in `create'

   - How I debugged:
+  When trying to debug i checked and found that there was an uninitialized constant  and the error was in the create section.
+I checked and found that there was a name error in line 10 and corrected it.

 - Update the number of likes for a toy
+(anonymous function)
+src/components/ToyCard.js:21
+syntax error

   - How I debugged:
+  I checked the code and found that the code was not rendered .

-- Donate a toy to Goodwill (and delete it from our database)
+- Donate a toy to Goodwill (and delete it from our database) error 404 not found
+ActionController::RoutingError (No route matches [DELETE] "/toys/17"):

   - How I debugged:

+  There was no route for the delete method thus added it.